Alden Villa: Placement of this property on the National Register of Historic Places

 The nomination materials for placement of Alden Villa (also known as Millwood) on the National Register of Historic Places were reviewed by Pennsylvania's Historic Preservation Board on February 1, 2011, at 9:45 a.m. at the Labor and Industry Building in Harrisburg, Pennsylvania.
 Also considered for National Register placement at this meeting were: the Robb Farm in Huntingdon County, the McCook Family Estate and the John A. Brashear House and Factory in Pittsburgh, the Montrose Historic District in Susquehanna County, the Quakertown Historic District in Bucks County, Wilpen Hall in Sewickley, and the Tindley Temple United Methodist Church and Marian Anderson House in Philadelphia, as well as multiple historic African American churches in Philadelphia that were presented together on a "Multiple Property Documentation Form."

 The historic residence and its eight-acre property were then officially added to the National Register of Historic Places later in 2011.

+In popular culture

+Alden Villa was the primary filming location for the slasher movie WatchUsDie.com (2001), serving as the dorm where a majority of the movie takes place.